 Unlike Europe, North America apparently only has two navigable rivers for river cruising – the Mississippi and the Columbia (and the Snake and Willamette tributaries).

 We haven’t cruised either, but we’ve sailed several times with UnCruise Adventures in Hawaii (snorkel with manta rays!), Alaska (fabulous glacier hiking and kayaking) and, most recently, from Costa Rica to Panama.

-To sail the Lower Mississippi River, watch for the shiny new American Song by American Cruise Lines.
-She sets sail this fall, 2018.
-A departure from the line’s other paddlewheelers that sail American rivers, this new riverboat is modern in design, with a four-storey glass atrium, a glass-walled observation lounge and spacious cabins with furnished balconies.
+A departure from the line’s other paddlewheelers that ply American rivers, this new riverboat is modern in design, with a four-storey glass atrium, a glass-walled observation lounge and spacious cabins with furnished balconies.

 Also look into the American Queen Steamboat Company for an old-fashioned experience (the all-suite American Duchess is their flagship).